nabbisen/apimock-rs/README.md

 [![Releases Workflow](https://github.com/nabbisen/apimock-rs/actions/workflows/release-executable.yaml/badge.svg)](https://github.com/nabbisen/apimock-rs/actions/workflows/release-executable.yaml)
 [![License](https://img.shields.io/github/license/nabbisen/apimock-rs)](https://github.com/nabbisen/apimock-rs/blob/main/LICENSE)

+---

+## 🛠️ App overhaul announcement

+### ⚠️ Major update in development (v4)

+v4 introduces a fundamental shift in design.
+Existing configuration files will no longer work as-is.
+Some features will be deprecated.
+In return: cleaner configs, dynamic resolution, and better extensibility.

+Notice below is around v4 and current stable version is [v3](https://github.com/nabbisen/apimock-rs/tree/3.2.2).

+---

 ## 🪄 Mock APIs easily — no setup stress, just JSON and go

 If you’re building or testing APIs, this tool makes mocking painless.
 You don’t need to write any config files — just use folders and JSON.
 It’s super fast, efficient, and flexible when you need it to be.